Material-CMS/material-cms/README.md

 ## Apostrophe CMS, fullpage.js & Materialize CSS
 ## This is my approach to integrate fullpage.js and materialize css into the awesome Apostrophe CMS.

+Still in alpha but most main functions for building amazing Static fullpage, material landing pages are implemented.

+v0.8

 ---------------

 For more documentation on Fullpage JS, visit the [Fullpage repository](https://github.com/alvarotrigo/fullPage.js/)